Alireza29675/d0/README.md

 ## Installation

-You can install this package by the following  :
+You can install this package by the following ways :

  1. Clone [this repository](https://github.com/Alireza29675/d0) directly from Github then get and use the main js file from `lib/`
  2. Install package using [npm](https://npmjs.org) :